Congregation of the Mission: Vincentian Center for Social Responsibility

 On September 28, 2007, Philippine Vice President Noli De Castro welcomed the launching of the Vincentian Center for Social Responsibility by the Adamson University.
 The center intends to engage the Adamson's academic community more deeply and directly in nation-building and to directly respond to Millennium Development Goals' poverty alleviation initiatives in the country.
-De Castro also cited the Adamson University and a Vincentian priest named Fr.
-Riles for their efforts in putting up the Vincentian Center.
+De Castro also cited the Adamson University and a Vincentian priest named Atilano "Nonong" Fajardo for their efforts in putting up the Vincentian Center.

 The Vincentian Center for Social Responsibility is also responsible for the creation of the Vincentian Facilitators, the Academic Social Responsibility, the Academic Social Entrepreneurship, and the Academic Social Journalism at the Vincentian-owned Adamson University.
 Through the Vincentian Center, the movement towards academic social networking has become a reality in the university.
 It is also responsible for organizing the First Northville and Southville People's Congress, consisting of around 750,000 relocatees from Metro Manila and the provinces of Cavite, Bulacan and Laguna.

 United States of America

 The Vincentians travelled to the United States in 1816 and two years later established St. Mary's of the Barrens seminary.
 They founded Niagara University (1856), St. John's University (1870), and DePaul University (1898).

+The Eastern Province's headquarters is located in Germantown, PA located next to the Basilica Shrine of the Miraculous Medal.
+The priests of this province serve in several parishes along the eastern sea board.
+The also founded and still run Niagara University along with St. John's University (New York City).
+They also has a sub-province in Panama.

 The Western Province of the USA has a mission in Kenya, where in conjunction with parish ministry water projects have been initiated to provide clean water to the people.

 The New England Province was founded in 1904 by Vincentians from Poland.
 They staff parishes in New York and Connecticut.
-The Provincial headquarters is in Manchester, Connecticut.
+The provincial headquarters is in Manchester, Connecticut.